dcunited001/dcunited001.github.io/_posts/2018-03-08-redpill-everything-that-moves.md

 How can a political dissident's interactions be automagically deranked?
 DevOps is the most important organizational unit of a corporation for the NSA to control.
-It's the only unit that is really worth the potential blowback that would occur for the NSA to insert/manipulate employees of a corporation.
+AFAIK, it's the only unit that is really worth the potential blowback that would occur for the NSA to insert/manipulate employees of a corporation.
 Compromise DevOps and you might as well control everything that technology company does online.
 Why?
 You can mess with the containerization of services